dabigf5/TanksLua/readme.md

 # TanksLua
 ![TanksLua Logo](tankslualogo_128x128.png)

-TanksLua is an extension for Tanks: The Crusades which allows for lua scripting.\
+TanksLua is an extension for Tanks: The Crusades which allows for Lua scripting.\
-please note that this extension is quite early in development, and subject to change
+Please note that this extension is quite early in development, and highly subject to change.

 ## How-to
-(information here is outdated for 0.3.0+, will fix at some point)
+(Information here is outdated for 0.3.0+, will fix at some point)

-all things related to this extension are stored in a special directory, `.tanks/scripts/`
+All things related to this extension are stored in a special directory, `.tanks/scripts/`.
 ### Level Script Example
-a level script is simply a script that runs when a level is loaded\
+A level script is simply a script that runs when a level is loaded.\
-in order to set up one, you create a lua file in `.tanks/scripts/level/` which is the name of the level, but with `.lua` as the extension instead of `.tanks`
+In order to set one up, you create a Lua file in `.tanks/scripts/level/` which is the name of the level, but with `.lua` as the extension instead of `.tanks`

-here's an example level script that does completely nothing:
+Here's an example level script that does completely nothing:
 ```lua
 local level = {}

 return level
 ```

-now here's one that prints "loaded" to the console when it's loaded, and "updated" to the console every frame:
+Now here's one that prints "loaded" to the console when it's loaded, and "updated" to the console every frame:
 ```lua
 local level = {}